ggiannarakis/ggiannarakis.github.io/_posts/2022-11-07-neurips-ccai.md

   teaser: /assets/images/ccai-logo.png
 ---

-This December, I will be participating as the first author of two accepted papers at the ["Tackling Climate Change with Machine Learning" workshop](https://www.climatechange.ai/events/neurips2022), organized by [Climate Change AI](https://www.climatechange.ai/) as part of [NeurIPS 2022](https://nips.cc/Conferences/2022).
+This December, I will be participating as first author of two accepted papers at the ["Tackling Climate Change with Machine Learning" workshop](https://www.climatechange.ai/events/neurips2022), organized by [Climate Change AI](https://www.climatechange.ai/) as part of [NeurIPS 2022](https://nips.cc/Conferences/2022).